Coke says did not intend Super Bowl ad to be derogatory

+WASHINGTON, June 2 The Federal Reserve on Friday approved mergers that will allow Sunflower Financial Inc to create a bank holding company.

-LOS ANGELES The Coca-Cola Co (KO.N) on Thursday said it has spoken with an American-Arab group that criticized its Super Bowl advertisement for being racist, calling the discussion a "productive conversation."
+LOS ANGELES Jan 31 The Coca-Cola Co on Thursday said it has spoken with an American-Arab group that criticized its Super Bowl advertisement for being racist, calling the discussion a "productive conversation."

 "We are very concerned by these allegations and in no way is our ad meant to be derogatory to any group," said Coke spokeswoman Lauren Thompson in an emailed statement.